 If you’re struggling, lean on friends and family for support and comfort.
 Support groups can help you connect with other people who share similar experiences.

-How a Conscious Uncoupling Coach Can Help
+How a Conscious Uncoupling Coach Can Help you Through a Healthy Divorce

 Divorce is difficult for everyone involved.
 A Conscious Uncoupling Coach can help you work through your emotions, create a road map to end your marriage with grace and minimal damage, and how capture the learning from what went wrong so it doesn’t happen again.